Integrity Initiatives in the Südhof Lab

 Accusation: Drs.
 Bik and Bazargan (in yet another ‘animation’) restate a year later the accusation that the control blot in panels B and C was duplicated, even though we explained already above that they are purposely the same.
 Dr. Bik states “The lengthy explanations given above [our earlier response in PubPeer, when we still tried to discuss data with PubPeer accusers, which is clearly impossible] seem to not address the concern raised above in #1, which is that two Tuji blots representing different samples (presynaptic vs active zone) look unexpectedly similar.
 I understand that each protein-of-interest might have been normalized using its own Tuji re-probe, and that protein quantifications are difficult, but that still does not explain the abovementioned similarity.
 Can the authors please address the actual concern?
 Also, these figures are not "for illustration purposes only" - they are the data.”

-Resolution: Although our explanation was lengthy, we apologize that we apparently didn’t make it understandable possibly because it wasn’t lengthy enough.
+Resolution: Although our explanation was lengthy, we apologize that apparently it wasn’t lengthy enough.
 First, the samples analyzed are NOT different, they are the same.
 Second, these samples are run on the same gels and analyzed on the same blots and thus share Tuji controls.
-The two Tuji blots are thus ‘expectedly similar’ because they are the same.
-Third, we show the same Tuji blot for pre- and postsynaptic proteins because these were analyzed on the same gels.
+The two Tuji blots are thus ‘expectedly similar’ because they are identical.
+Third, we show the same Tuji blot for pre- and postsynaptic proteins because these proteins were analyzed on the same gels.
 This is real data but illustrative data – we do not show every blot we ever did.
 All this was described in earlier responses.
 We realize that Drs.
-Bik and Bazargan focus on illustrative representative data, not on the actual science and how science is done, and we appreciate the many questions they raise.
+Bik and Bazargan do not focus on the actual science and how science is done, and we appreciate the many questions they raise.
 We also realize that in order to not attract Drs.
 Bik’s and Bazargan’s accusations, we should choose different Tuji examples even though they are run on the same gels.
 At this point, scientists in our labs are becoming paranoid that something may look ‘unexpectedly similar’ and cause PubPeer comments that can destroy careers without having any impact on the science.

 Classification: Unfounded